 If you're obsessed with knitting or crocheting, just wait until you start learning to weave!
 Weaving opens up a wonderful world of new projects - home textiles, apparel, scarves, shawls and more.
 And it's not as daunting as you think...we'll tell you everything you need to get started.

-It's free and packed with helpful info and tips.
+This free guide is packed with helpful info and tips - from choosing your first rigid heddle loom to selecting yarns for your first project.
 Drop your email address below and we'll send it right over.

 2. Buy a loom

 If you're eager to get started weaving and are overwhelmed by the options, we made it very easy for you by compiling everything you need to start weaving.